aushub230123/ausGit/LABS/lab-springboot.md

     //   EMPLOYEES OF DEPARTMENTS IT, FINANCE
-    //   LIST OF TWO MAPS (EACH MAP WILL CONTAIN THREE EMPLOYEES OF THE DEPARTMENT)
+    //   LIST OF TWO MAPS (EACH MAP WILL CONTAIN THREE EMPLOYEES OF A DEPARTMENT) IN JSON FORMAT
+    // CONSIDER HAVING TWO DEPARTEMENTS.
        // ADD NECESSARY ANNOTATOINS HERE
     public List<Map<Integer,EmployeeModel>> getDepartmentWiseEmployees() {
         return listMap;